Skip Rhudy

 Wolfgang Hilbig’s first collected volume of poetry, published by S. Fischer, was titled abwesenheit — in English absence.
 Hilbig grew up in East Germany, where writing and individual expression of any kind was subject to review and control by state functionaries.
 Michael Opitz, of one of Wolfgang Hilbig’s biographers, went digging through East German Stasi […]

 Thanks to Tim Stegall for writing some pretty awesome music articles, many of which show up on Alternative Press.
 It takes me hours to read articles like this.
 Hours.
 I read.
 I listen to a song.
 I listen to the song again.
-I think about how the song affected my life.
-Often they are new […]
+I think about how the song affected my life (or not).
+Here some […]

 How the mistakes and missteps of two men, one nearly 60 years old and the other 30, contributed to — or even caused — the English language debut of one of the most renowned and powerful German writers in recent history to be delayed by a quarter of a century: In the fall of 1989 […]